microsoft/BotFramework-FunctionalTests/specs/TransciptTestRunner.md

 ## Summary <!-- omit in toc -->

-Transcript based functional tests aim to allow us to test complex conversation flows against a deployed bot and related skills end to end without having to worry about how the bot is implemented.
+Transcript based functional tests aim to allow us to test complex conversation flows against a bot and related skills end to end without having to worry about how the bot is implemented.

 ## Contents <!-- omit in toc -->